golang-jwt/jwt/keyfunc/README.md

 JWTs.

 This package can consume a JSON Web Key Set (JWKs) and or a given set of key ID, `kid` to cryptographic key mappings.
+This package can additionally use a given mapping of key IDs, `kid`, to cryptographic keys parse and validate JWTs.

 It's common for an identity provider, such as [Keycloak](https://www.keycloak.org/) or [Amazon Cognito (AWS)](https://aws.amazon.com/cognito/) to expose a JWKs via an HTTPS endpoint.
 It is important that